rflo2/3D-NaissIJ/README.md

 6. Download the 3D-NaissiJ FIJI script :

 ### Usage
-1. Start FIJI and open an image
-2. Run the 3D-NaissiJ FIJI script with the script editor or by adding the script to the menu : https://imagej.net/scripting/
+1. Start FIJI and run the 3D-NaissiJ FIJI script with the script editor or by adding the script to the menu : https://imagej.net/scripting/
+2.

+Note : The 3D-NaissiJ FIJI script is compatible with ImageJ Batch processing : https://imagej.net/scripting/batch
 ## Features

 ## Acknowledgments
+If you use 3D-NaissiJ, please cite